zilhaz/flexible-jekyll/_posts/2012-11-22-michael-clarke-arabic-tattoo.markdown

 Anyway, let's talk about cricket a bit now.
 It was really eye-pleasing to watch (well, honestly speaking I just read Cricinfo live feed but we still can call it watching, right? no? :-S) Aussie batting approach today.
 Warner's batting just made me nostalgic...Hayden you bloody monster, we miss you!

-I did put that BD vs. WI thing in the title, but seriously what to talk about it?
+PS: I did put that BD vs. WI thing in the title, but seriously what to talk about it?
 Now you see why I say |too" slow run rate is boring even in test cricket?
 I don't think Samuels and Bravo can sleep well tonight.
 They just slept all day today! 😉